Last Updated: 17th April 2025 by Martha Lott

 About 1st Move International

-1st Move International are a specialist international moving and shipping company offering packing, shipping and insurance for shipping household goods and personal effects overseas.
+1st Move International are a specialist international moving and shipping company offering packing, shipping and shipment protection cover for shipping household goods and personal effects overseas.
 We have a global reach covering over 80 countries and 6500 worldwide destinations.
 You can get an international removals quote here or find more information on our international removals UK to Dubai service here.